 Typically, the executor of an estate is a family member of the deceased.
 As such, they formally forego payment for their services, despite the work involved.
 We recommend against this – being an executor is a brutal job.

 In most states, the law entitles will executors to a portion of their client’s estate.
 Usually, the law legally permits an executor to take a fee worth 1-5% of the will maker’s assets.
 If there is any doubt, the probate court hearing will determine the rate.

 It’s A Tough Job, But Someone Has To Do It

-Being an executor is anything but easy.
+Being an executor of will is anything but easy.
 Between mourning a loved one and managing the sky-high expectations of heirs, things can get hairy.
 By taking things one step at a time, maintaining legal counsel, and practicing self-care, you can get through this process in one piece.